 - Liquid: Use a combination of water and low-sodium or salt-free chicken or vegetable broth to cook the rice and beans.
 I often use just water to keep this dish really economical.

 - Seasonings: To give these rice and beans a Tex-Mex flavor, I use a blend of spices to replicate Taco Seasoning.
-Cajun Seasoning is a great alternative.
+Cajun Seasoning or Jerk Seasoning is a great alternative.
 Just be sure to season your rice and beans AFTER pressure cooking, as salt can interfere with the beans' ability to soften.

 - Salsa: Salsa adds so much flavor to this simple dish, as it is already packed full of flavor.
 Because we are adding it AFTER the bean and rice have cooked, it is a much better choice than diced tomatoes, which need to be cooked for the best flavor.
 Use homemade salsa or your favorite jarred salsa.